eth-protocol-fellows/cohort-four/projects/prysm-bn-validator-api.md

 ## Roadmap

-As of August 15, HTTP handlers have been implemented for 6 of the 27 handlers.
+As of August 15, HTTP handlers have been implemented for 6 of the 27 endpoints.

 The majority of this work has been contributed by the Prysm team, while I am currently working on my second endpoint.
 Other fellows have also expressed interest in contributing to the project, so the exact timeline will vary according to these factors.